 - Determine whether the project is excluded from coordination with NRCS as discussed in Section 6.2.1; No further evaluation is required if the project is not subject to provisions of FPPA.
-Documentation of projects excluded from coordination with NRCS is provided in Section 6.2.2; - Complete the Farmland Conversion Impact Rating Form for projects requiring coordination with NRCS as discussed in Section 6.2.4; and - 3.
-Evaluate and document projects requiring coordination with NRCS to determine whether they have farmland involvement and are subject to the provisions of FPPA as discussed in Section 6.2.5.
+Documentation of projects excluded from coordination with NRCS is provided in Section 6.2.2; - 2.
+Complete the appropriate Farmland Conversion Impact Rating Form for projects requiring coordination with NRCS as discussed in Section 6.2.4; and - Evaluate and document projects requiring coordination with NRCS to determine whether they have farmland involvement and are subject to the provisions of FPPA as discussed in Section 6.2.5.

-The Farmland Conversion Impact Rating for Corridor Type Projects Form NRCS-CPA-106 is completed for linear or corridor type projects that convert farmland into nonagricultural use.
+Form NRCS-CPA-106 is completed for linear or corridor type projects that convert farmland into nonagricultural use.
 It is anticipated that most projects will use this form.
-Form AD 1006, Farmland Conversion Impact Rating, is used for all other proposed projects (e.g., parking areas, buildings, rest areas) that may convert farmland to nonagricultural use.
+Form AD 1006 is used for all other proposed projects (e.g., parking areas, buildings, rest areas) that may convert farmland to nonagricultural use.
 The District completes Parts I and III of Form NRCS-CPA-106 or Form AD 1006 and sends the form to the State Soil Scientist with the NRCS for farmland involvement determination.
 See Section 6.3 for a link to these forms; copies are also provided in Figure 6-2 and Figure 6-3, respectively.

 If NRCS determines the project does not involve farmlands, then the Form NRCS-CPA-106 or Form AD 1006 will be returned to the District.
-The District will include the Form in the project file, and document the information in the project's Environmental Document.
+The District will include the Form in the project file within the StateWide Environmental Project Tracker (SWEPT), and document the information in the project's Environmental Document.
 No further evaluation is required.

-If NRCS determines the project involves farmlands, then NRCS will complete Parts II and IV of Form NRCS-CPA-106 or Form AD 1006 and compile a total point score on Part V of the Form, before it is returned to the District.
-The District will then complete Part VI of the Form and add the total points in Parts V and VI to determine the significance level of farmlands involved.
+If NRCS determines the project involves farmlands, then NRCS will complete Parts II and IV of Form NRCS-CPA-106 or Form AD 1006 and compile a total point score on Part V of the Form before it is returned to the District.
+The District will then complete Part VI of the Form and add the total points in Parts V and VI to determine the suitability of the site for protection as farmland.

-6.2.1 Projects Excluded From Coordination with NRCS
+6.2.1 Projects Excluded from Coordination with NRCS